Skip to main content

 Pavement licensing

-Pavement licence applications are made under the newly established regulatory requirements under the:
+Pavement licence applications are made under the Business and Planning Act 2020

 Current licence holders

-If you hold a pavement licence for your business, you should be aware that current licences are not automatically extended to be effective until 30th September 2024.
-If your licence is due to expire and you wish for it to continue, you must submit a new application.
+If you hold a pavement licence for your business and your licence is due to expire and you wish for it to continue, you must submit a new application.

 Pavement licence applications

-All pavement licence applications are subject to a seven day public consultation that begins the day after an application is made.
+All pavement licence applications are subject to a 14-day public consultation that begins the day after an application is made.
 Applications and related information will be published on our website during the consultation period.

-After the consultation period, applications and any public opinions or objections will be considered and we may attach conditions, where appropriate.
+After the consultation period, applications and any public opinions or objections will be considered during the following 14-day determination period and we may attach conditions, where appropriate.
 There is no appeal process within the related legislation.

 In addition to national pavement licence conditions, there are also standard conditions that will apply to the licence.